 1. Creating Content Plans

-The first thing we had to look at were the current content and flow plans for these sites.
-Unfortunately, many of the plans were half-finished at best, with lots of them containing offers that didn’t make sense ( 80% off everything!) or had a sending schedule that didn’t match a customer buying habits.
-I worked with the CEO going back and forth to smooth out the plans for each of the seven companies, streamlining them as much as possible in order to make them doable in time while still pushing towards things that would work.
+The first thing issue was that the account manager had left WITHOUT creating their schedules and outline for their Black Friday sales.
+The plans were half-finished at best, with lots of them containing offers that didn’t make sense ( 80% off everything!) or had a sending schedule that didn’t match customer buying habits.
+I worked with the CEO of the agency going back and forth to smooth out the plans for each of the 7 companies, streamlining them as much as possible in order to make them doable in a tight timeframe AND more likely to sell.

 2. Creating Copy (LOTS OF COPY)

-After the copy was completed for a set of emails, I would have to turn them over to design to create a banner image, providing ideas for the image, as well as copy for it and the button.
+By offering to help out as the temporary account manager, I also became in charge of getting the emails through production.
+After I completed the copy I would have to turn it over to design to create a banner image based on what I wrote.
 The goal is to have an image that clearly explains the purpose of the email immediately in case they don’t scroll to any of the text.
-I approved and edited many of them, going back and forth with design to make sure that companies were happy ( and of course they had last minute changes).
-After that, they were sent to tech to be built in Klaviyo, where we’d QA each set to make sure their were no typos, links were firing, etc. Working through design, tech, QA, etc.
+This involved a good amount of back and forth, giving feedback on designs and item placement, and dealing with last minute changes brought on by companies themselves.
+After that, they were sent to tech to be built in Klaviyo, where we’d QA each set to make sure their were no typos, links were firing, etc. This also consumed a large part of my time, and was possibly the most grueling portion of the work ( and yet, the most important).

 From The week of Black Friday through Cyber Monday, every company generated _____ to ______ of revenue.
 I have been asked to stay on as project manager of two accounts.